 * In "Thomas' Train/A Big Day For Thomas", Thomas had nearly cried after realizing he wasn't coupled to the Express.
 As soon as he returns to the big station, everyone was talking angrily about the incident just [[JerkassRealization until they noticed how sorry Thomas was]].

-* The beginning of "Troublesome Trucks/Foolish Freight Cars" where James remorsefully cries for all of the trouble he's caused with the coaches, particularly mending a hole in one of them with a passenger's bootlace as pictured above.
-The tears from his eyes can easily show the audience that he truly is sorry for upsetting the Fat Controller.
+* The beginning of "Troublesome Trucks/Foolish Freight Cars" where James (as pictured above) remorsefully cries about all of the trouble he's caused with the coaches, particularly mending a hole in one of them with a passenger's bootlace.
+The tears from his eyes definitely show how terribly sorry he was for his actions.